- 1. Introduction

-The SAB should ensure that relevant partners provide training for staff and volunteers on the policy, procedures and professional practices that are in place locally, which reflects their roles and responsibilities in safeguarding adult arrangements.
+South Tyneside Safeguarding Adults Board should ensure that relevant partners provide training for staff and volunteers on the policy, procedures and professional practices that are in place locally, which reflects their roles and responsibilities in safeguarding adult arrangements.

 Training should take place at all levels in an organisation and be updated regularly to reflect best practice.
 To ensure that practice is consistent, no staff group should be excluded.

 The public has a vital role in safeguarding adults through the prevention and recognition of abuse.
 It is the responsibility of all agencies and organisations to ensure that there is a good level of public awareness of adult abuse and how concerns should be reported.